Cinema of India: Masala film

-Masala is a style of Indian cinema that mixes multiple genres in one work, especially in Bollywood, West Bengal and South India.
-For example, one film can portray action, comedy, drama, romance and melodrama.
+Masala is a style of Indian cinema that mixes multiple genres in one work, pioneered in the early 1970s Bollywood by filmmaker Nasir Hussain, For example, one film can portray action, comedy, drama, romance and melodrama.
 These films tend to be musicals with songs filmed in picturesque locations.
 Plots for such movies may seem illogical and improbable to unfamiliar viewers.
 The genre is named after masala, a mixture of spices in Indian cuisine.

 Parallel cinema

-Parallel Cinema, also known as Art Cinema or the Indian New Wave, is known for its realism and naturalism, addressing the sociopolitical climate.
+Parallel cinema, also known as art cinema or the Indian New Wave, is known for its realism and naturalism, addressing the sociopolitical climate.
 This movement is distinct from mainstream Bollywood cinema and began around the same time as the French and Japanese New Waves.
 The movement began in Bengal (led by Ray, Sen and Ghatak) and then gained prominence in other regions.
 The movement was launched by Bimal Roy's Do Bigha Zamin (1953), which was both a commercial and critical success, winning the International Prize at Cannes.
 Ray's films include the three instalments of The Apu Trilogy which won major prizes at the Cannes, Berlin and Venice Film Festivals, and are frequently listed among the greatest films of all time.

 Other neo-realist filmmakers were Shyam Benegal, Karun, Gopalakrishnan and Kasaravalli.